How to install Asterisk 1.8 on CentOS 6.x

 1. Introduction The purpose of this article is to provide a description of the CentOS 7.x setup on a media server for the Nixxis platform by using the CentOS 7 automated installation script available on the Nixxis Support bitbucket.
 2. ...

-• NCS v3.x - Installation and configuration procedure
+• [Installation] - NCS v3.x - Installation and configuration procedure

 Introduction The purpose of this document is to guide you through the installation and the configuration process of Nixxis Contact Suite V3.x Application Server.
 1. Prerequisites General prerequisites: Important to make sure prerequisites are ...

-• NCS v3.x - Installation and configuration procedure (EN)
+• [Installation] - NCS v3.x - Installation and configuration procedure (EN)

 Introduction The purpose of this document is to guide you through the installation and the configuration process of Nixxis Contact Suite V3.x Application Server.
 1. Prerequisites General prerequisites: Important to make sure prerequisites are ...